Bigmancozmo-Software/BMC-Engine/README.md

 </div>

 ## Compiling
-This only works on Windows **for now.** We are working on other OSes.
+This only works on Windows **for now.** We are working on other systems.

 ### 1. Install CMake
 Head [here](https://cmake.org/download/) to get CMake.
 Any version **newer than 3.8** should work.